unfondoffondu/challenges/README.md

 these were by my favorites to attempt.

 Writing code challenges is good practice.
-I will periodically add challenges here and if anyone wants to submit a flags to me by all means e-mail me!
+I will periodically add challenges here and if anyone wants to submit a flag to me by all means e-mail me!
 One flag = 100 cool points.
 If you have challenges, feel free to contribute!

 Get crackin!